 "Oh yeah, if you think your gettin' your jacket back, you're sadly mistaken."
 She smirked, running ahead.

 "H-hey!
-Couch'll kill me if I don't!"
+Coach'll kill me if I don't!"
 He shouted, feigning worry.

 Himuro chased after her, listening to her light and joyous laugh.